openvinotoolkit/nncf/README.md

 This repository is tested on Python* 3.8.10, PyTorch* 1.13.1 (NVidia CUDA\* Toolkit 11.6) and TensorFlow* 2.11.1 (NVidia CUDA\* Toolkit 11.2).

-## Contributing Guide
-Refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on contributions to the NNCF repository.

 ## NNCF Compressed Model Zoo

 Results achieved using sample scripts, example patches to third-party repositories and NNCF configuration files provided